export risk management guide

 2. What are the biggest export business risks?

-Some of the biggest risks include payment default, buyer fraud, documentation errors, logistics delays, and currency fluctuations.
+Payment default, buyer fraud, documentation errors, logistics delays, and currency fluctuations.

 3. How can exporters reduce payment risk?